 Eliminate all perfumes, and dyes from the following until skin recovers:

-Your laundry detergant, fabric softeners, and switch to dye, and perfume free.
+Replace laundry detergent, fabric softeners, and switch to dye, and perfume free.

 Your shampoo, body washes, soaps, and creams.

-Switch to cotton underware, and socks if this is the sight of irritation.
+Switch to cotton underwear, and socks if this is the sight of irritation.
 Polyester does not let skin breath.
 Keep the skin dry.

 Eliminate all sources of mold in the home.
 All leaky roofs, plumbing, flooding, carpet that has gotten wet, have to be addressed.
 You cannot expect to be well if these elements are present.
 The presence of mold has been linked to numerous conditions.
 A wonderful product that I used was "that orange stuff".
 Completely, non-toxic, derived from oranges.
 It kills mold with out harsh chemicals.

-If these recommendations do not bring relief, it might be advisable to seek the help of an immunoligist.
+If these recommendations do not bring relief, it might be advisable to seek the help of an immunology doctor.
 This type of doctor can test you for food allergies, and airborne allergens.
 Both have been linked to chronic skin eruptions, and problems.

 Other therapies that have shown good results include: